10-3-pursuit/project-budget-app-reboot/README.md

 Instead, create your own repositories.

-1. Create a one GitHub repository for the the back-end where you create your own server.
+1. Create a one GitHub repository for the the backend where you create your own server.
-1. Create another Github repository for the front-end using [Project Budgeting App Frontend](https://github.com/10-3-pursuit/project-budgeting-app-frontend).
+1. Create another Github repository for the frontend using [Project Budgeting App Frontend](https://github.com/10-3-pursuit/project-budgeting-app-frontend).
-1. Your front-end repository should have a `readme.md` file with setup instructions for your application.
+1. Your backend repository should have a `readme.md` file with setup instructions for your application.
-1. Your readme should also include links to your back-end GitHub repository, both of your deployed URLs, and a link to the Trello board you used to manage your work.
+1. Your readme should also include links to your frontend GitHub repository.

 ### Mastery

 This section of the project is designed to measure your increasing skill at writing good code and following best practices.

-#### Back-end feature requirements
+#### backend feature requirements

-To complete the back-end application, you will need to build a RESTful server that performs CRUD actions on a single resource.
+To complete the backend application, you will need to build a RESTful server that performs CRUD actions on a single resource.

 1. Your server should incorporate at least one resource (Router) that, at minimum, includes:
    - `id` - A unique number for each item